Jump to accessibility statement Skip to content

 Research interests for potential research students

-I currently supervise undergraduate students completing their empirical project.
+I currently supervise undergraduate students completing their empirical projects.
 I am interested in topics relating to dark tourism, kenopsia, and place attachment more generally.
 But also hold interests in social cognitions and game theory (as well as gamification).

 Research